marialma/2017-Santa-Clara-HAV-Modeling/LitOverview.md

 [Most](https://www.ncbi.nlm.nih.gov/pubmed/26091589) [existing](https://www.ncbi.nlm.nih.gov/pubmed/26657185) [HAV](https://www.ncbi.nlm.nih.gov/pubmed/25764099) [modeling](https://www.ncbi.nlm.nih.gov/pubmed/21393559) papers have focused mostly on vaccinations and cost effectiveness in children.
 A quick search on pubmed did not return any papers looking at outbreaks, or transmission among adult populations.

-Given transmission dynamics and natural history of HAV, environmental models seem like they'd make the most sense.
-The following paper feels like it would be useful: [Brouwer et al: Dose-response relationships for environmentally mediated infectious disease transmission models](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005481)
+Given transmission dynamics and natural history of HAV, environmental models seem like they'd make sense.
+The following paper feels like it would be useful: [Brouwer et al: Dose-response relationships for environmentally mediated infectious disease transmission models](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005481).

+10/25/2017: After having had the chance to take a closer look at the data, I'm no longer sure environmental model is the best way to go.
+Perhaps a heterogenous SEIR model would be the best choice here.
+Luckily, this is probably much easier to do.

 ## Hepatitis A Virus
 * Non enveloped, single stranded RNA virus